Dr Simon Hunt, FHEA

 The B lymphocyte is my favourite cell type because its natural variation and selection constitute a microcosm of Darwinian evolution within the human body.
 Other white blood cells intrigue me too.
 They inhabit the blood and all the very widely scattered lymphoid tissues.
 B cells perpetually patrol the body seeking occasions to be provoked into cell replication and maturation.
 Normally dormant, a single B cell when suitably stimulated can very rapidly divide to form dozens or hundreds of mature antibody-forming cells.
 This takes a few days.

 I'm interested in the first few minutes of this transition, when the earliest signals cross the lymphocyte's outer membrane and send messages to the nucleus to activate particular genes.
 Calcium ions form an important part of this signalling cascade.
 Under resting conditions calcium cannot pass through the membrane, but on receipt of the right signal they fleetingly flood across.
-By a fluorescence-based technique the consequent rise in intracellular calcium in individual fresh lymphocytes can be measured, hundreds at once.
-Some of them wink rather like lighthouses.
-Our research group classifies their winking habits using a novel research instrument we've developed over the last three years, the Cell Population Array Imager.
+By a fluorescence-based technique the resulting fluctuations in intracellular calcium in individual fresh lymphocytes can be measured, hundreds at once.
+Some of them wink like lighthouses.
+I research ways to classify their winking habits using a novel research instrument we've devised, developed and patented, the Cell Population Array Imager.
 We characterise populations of lymphocytes according to their calcium patterns, some very persistent, others oscillatory, others just fly-by-nights.
-We collaborate with Dr Stephen Payne, Engineering Fellow at Keble, in this analysis.
-See the HuntLab page for more details of this and other projects, and for my full bibliography.
+This work is in collaboration with Prof Stephen Payne, Engineering Fellow at Keble, Dr Steve Young at Birmingham University and with Prof Wilf Jefferies at the University of British Columbia.
+Licence enquiries for the patent are welcome.

 Teaching and teaching-related occupations

 I have tutored all three undergraduate years, in the areas of molecular and cell biology, general pathology and immunology.
-I continue to teach 2nd years and 3rd years.
+I continue to teach 2nd years.
 I contributed two chapters to the 3rd edition of a standard immunology textbook, Janeway and Travers' "Immunobiology" and I have published reviews of a number of other student textbooks.
-I am studying for the Diploma in Learning and teaching in Higher Education at the University's Learning Institute.
+I studied for the Diploma in Learning and teaching in Higher Education at the University's Learning Institute and was awarded a Distinction for my portfolio "Teaching critical appraisal of primary biomedical scientific literature".

 - Omilusik K, Priatel JJ, Chen X, Wang YT, Xu H, Choi KB, Gopaul R, McIntyre-Smith A, Teh HS, Tan R, Bech-Hansen NT, Waterfield D, Fedida D, Hunt SV, Jefferies WA., 'The ca(v)1.4 calcium channel is a critical regulator of T cell receptor signaling and naive T cell homeostasis' in Immunity, 35 (2011), 349 - 360